gmarti-web/gmarti-web.github.io/collections/_azure-web-app-with-terraform/08-put-it-all-together.md

     This command tells you how Terraform will build your infrastructure.

     {% include tip-notice.html content="Always review the plan before you create or edit resources.
-This is your chance to catch any misconfigurations that might harm or accidently delete your resources." %}
+This is your chance to catch any misconfigurations that might harm or accidentally delete your resources." %}

 1. After you review the plan, run the following command: